pombredanne/Saiweb.co.uk/source/_posts/2012-07-05-cloaking-your-web-apps-the-stealth-engine-x.markdown

 - nginx
 ---

-Following on from [The Hooded Apache](http://saiweb.co.uk/hacking/linux/cloacking-your-webapps-the-hooded-apache/), I thought it was anout time to cover Nginx configuration.
+Following on from [The Hooded Apache](http://saiweb.co.uk/hacking/linux/cloacking-your-webapps-the-hooded-apache/), I thought it was about time to cover Nginx configuration.

 Nginx [is not exempt from security issues](http://web.nvd.nist.gov/view/vuln/defail?vulnId=CVE-2012-2089), and as with apache certain versions can vulnerable to a specific attack, as such the first line of defense is you hide your nginx version.